vsumaria/graph-theory-surfaces/doc/source/Usage.rst

 - "--unique": Enabling this flags does a uniqueness analysis and outputs the duplicates along with their energies if available.

-Shown below is an example:
+Shown below is an example, with 2 high coverage NO configurations:
-Config high coverage NO-1

 .. image:: ../../images/unique/Slide2.png
   :width: 400

-Config high coverage NO-2:

 .. image:: ../../images/unique/Slide4.png
   :width: 400

+Note that in the first case
 -----------------
 generate_sites.py
 -----------------